davepeck/cats-and-dogs-grid/README.md

 The goal for 🐱 and 🐶 is to be a simple-enough-but-no-simpler "modern" front-end boilerplate.

 My daughter and I use it to explore React and TypeScript website development.
 Changes in the `main` branch are automatically deployed to [GitHub Pages](https://pages.github.com).
-It just works; hopefully, you'll never need to think about deployment.
+It just works; you'll (almost) never need to think about deployment.

 Hopefully it's baked enough that you (and your kids) can mostly focus on putting code in the `src/` directory and can ignore the rest.
 (You'll probably want to start by editing `app.tsx` and `index.scss`.)